 The mayor recalled, however, that there is “a problem that is known”, which is the lack of funds to intervene in the municipal road network.

-“For decades, at least 15 years, there have been no funds from the European Union for the various networks.
+“For more than a decade, at least 15 years, there have been no funds from the European Union for the various networks.
 The idea was created that Portugal already had the road network problem resolved and no attention was paid to the municipal road network”, he said.

 Therefore, he continued, “the municipalities have a very serious problem of difficulties in maintaining the municipal road network”.